moosingin3space/dailymenu/README.md

 able to produce a list of meals to have each day in addition to a list of ingredients to purchase at weekly shopping trips.

-This integrates with the Food2Fork API to provide recipe search.
+*In need of an API to integrate with!
+F2F's API appears to be defunct.*